romklao/my_portfolio/resume/romklao.md

 Web Development Intensive

 - Completed intensive 6 months course on full-stack JavaScript development.
-- Learned by developing the capstone projects and practiced many assignments.
+- Learned by developing the capstone projects and by doing a lot of assignments.
 Mentorship is the great opportunity to learn from experienced web developers.

 ###### University of California, Berkeley Extension, 2014